How to name your data room files so visitors don't lose their minds

 • financials copy (2).xlsx

-• Term Sheet - John edits - USE THIS ONE.docx
+• Contract - Sarah edits - USE THIS ONE.docx

 That's not a data room.
 That's a mess.
-And it signals something to investors - that you don't have your operations under control.
+And it sends a clear message that things aren't organized on your end.

-File naming sounds trivial.
+File naming sounds like a small thing.
 It isn't.
-A well-organized data room with clean file names speeds up due diligence, builds trust, and shows that you run a tight ship.
-A sloppy one introduces doubt before anyone's read a single document.
+A well-organized data room with clean file names speeds up review, builds trust, and shows that you run a professional operation.
+Sloppy naming creates doubt before anyone has read a single word.

-This guide gives you the naming conventions, folder structure, and real examples you need to get this right.
+This guide gives you the naming conventions, folder structure, and real examples you need to get this right, whether you're running due diligence for a deal, managing an audit, handling a legal matter, or sharing documents with any outside party.

 Why file naming matters more than you think

-Beyond that, messy naming creates version confusion.
-"Which contract is the current one?" is a question you don't want an investor asking.
-Or worse, figuring out the wrong answer.
+Messy naming also creates version confusion.
+"Which contract is the current one?" is a question you never want someone asking.
+And if they guess wrong, that's an even bigger problem.

 Here's what clean file naming actually does for you:

-• Reduces the number of "where is X?" emails you'll get
+• Cuts down the number of "where is X?" messages you receive

-• Shows that your company has professional processes in place
+• Shows that your organization has proper processes in place

-• Speeds up the whole diligence process - which means you close faster
+• Speeds up the review process, which means faster decisions and faster closes

-• Helps your own team stay organized as the room grows
+• Keeps your own team organized as the room grows over time

-If you're using a data room tool that tracks who views which files, clear file names also make analytics easier to read.
-You'll know exactly which document an investor spent 12 minutes on - not just "financials (3).xlsx."
+If your data room tool tracks who views which files, clean names also make those analytics far more useful.
+You'll know exactly which document someone spent time on, not just "financials (3).xlsx."

 Core file naming conventions

-A naming convention is just a consistent pattern you use for every file.
+A naming convention is simply a consistent pattern you use for every file.
 You pick one system and stick to it.
-The goal is that anyone - you, your co-founder, the investor's associate, your lawyer - can look at a file name and understand what it is without opening it.
+The goal is simple: anyone like your colleague, the other party's lawyer, an auditor you've never met, should be able to look at a file name and understand what it is without opening it.

-There are a few common systems.
+There are a few common approaches.
 Here's how they compare:

 VDR file naming conventions.

-You don't need to pick just one.
-Use date-first for anything time-sensitive, category-first for static legal or corporate docs, and version suffixes for documents that go through multiple drafts.
-The key is consistency within each folder type.
+You don't have to pick just one.
+Use date-first for anything time-sensitive.
+Use category-first for stable documents like policies or certificates.
+Use version suffixes for anything still being revised.
+The key is being consistent within each folder type.

 The naming rules to follow